mgreenly/space/baseimage/README.md

-# Details
+# About

-The "baseimage" is the image that all deployment images are built from.
+The "baseimage" is the image that all builder and deployment images are built from.

+Anything added to this image will exist on all images.